The Indiana Commons

-The publication also hosts online copies of historic student newspapers from the Indiana University Indianapolis extension campus (1916–1969), including the Indianapolis Student (1958–1969) and the Indiana University Onomatopoeia (1969–1971) that have not been indexed online yet by the Ruth Lilly Special Collections Archive at IUPUI.

 History

 The Indiana Commons was launched as a free online newspaper in August 2023, originally known as The Collegiate Commons.
 Initially conceived as being a voice for the consistent life ethic on the university campus, several of its early editors, reporters and advisors were involved in anti-abortion activism in the Indianapolis area and nationally.
 Having been launched the same month as Indiana's partial abortion ban went into effect, many early articles involved state and local responses to the new law.

 In September 2023, the publication attracted national attention within the anti-abortion movement for exposing the identity of the owner of a Medium blog and Instagram account that published the personal information of anti-abortion activists.

 They also published an exposé revealing wide disparities between the salaries of student government officers at IU and Purdue campuses, which was later cited by the Indiana Daily Student.

 The publication's editorial staff also joined other Christian student organizations at IUPUI in opposing Cindy Smock ("Sister Cindy," known for her slogan "Ho No Mo" when preaching on college campuses), when she visited the campus in October 2023, stating in an editorial that "we believe it is the duty of purportedly Christian individuals and organizations on campus to use their power of free speech and their organizing capabilities in a way that does not threaten their witness, nor the witness of other Christians to the world, and to confront those self-professed Christians who do."